advancedAgritek-BB/coinTrader2.0/README.md

 max_spread_pct: 3.0              # skip pairs with wide spreads
 ```

+To avoid loading every market on startup, populate `symbols` with the
+top 200 pairs by volume from `tasks/refresh_pairs.py`.
+Only set
+`scan_markets: true` when you need to evaluate the entire exchange.

 `exchange_market_types` filters the discovered pairs by market class.
 The bot
 also skips newly listed pairs using `min_symbol_age_days`.
 Symbols are queued by score using a priority deque and processed in